Gradiant/grad-ssikit-android/README.md

 12. WaltIdServices.kt -> Changed path variables to handle Android data directory path.

 13. SqlDbManager.kt -> Android cannot execute common java driver jdbc, so it's needed to replace it with a port of this driver to Android: SqlDroid.
 The HikariDataSource tries to execute the function getNetworkTimeout that doesn't exist in java.sql.connection of Android.
 Instead, it was replaced with a common DriverManager.getConnection().
-SqlDroid doesn't allow autocommit mode to false, so it had to be changed to true.
+SqlDroid doesn't work fine with autocommit mode to false (database gets blocked after the first execution).
 Additionally, all manual commits were commented since they are useless now.

 ## Android Application Requirements